-This triptych consists of two laterals with paired saints and a central panel with the Madonna and Child.
+This panel is the central part of a triptych flanked by two laterals with paired saints (Saint Andrew and Saint Benedict with the Archangel Gabriel [left panel] and Saint Bernard and Saint Catherine of Alexandria with the Virgin of the Annunciation [right panel]).
 All three panels are topped with similar triangular gables with a painted medallion in the center.
 The reduction of a five-part altarpiece into a simplified format with the external profile of a triptych may have been suggested to Florentine masters as a consequence of trends that appeared towards the end of the fourteenth century: a greater simplification in composition and a revival of elements of painting from the first half of the Trecento.
 [1] Agnolo Gaddi followed this trend in several of his works.
 He demonstrates this in the three panels being discussed here by his deliberate revival of motifs that had been abandoned by most Florentine painters since the mid-fourteenth century.
 To present the Madonna seated on a throne of Giottesque type, [2] instead of concealing the structure of the throne with a gold-embroidered cloth of honor as in most paintings realized by masters in the circle of Orcagna, was a sort of archaism at this time.
 Agnolo scrupulously describes this seat and at the same time exploits its form to create three-dimensional effects.
 Yet these archaizing motifs are combined with more forward-looking features.
-Gaddi's progressive adjustment to the innovative late Gothic taste of his time is thus attested by various aspects of the triptych, such as the pastiglia decoration in the gables, the now lost decoration of the frame, [3] the rich orientalizing carpet that covers the floor, [4] and even the crowded composition of the central panel.
+Gaddi's progressive adjustment to the innovative late-Gothic taste of his time is thus attested by various aspects of the triptych, such as the pastiglia decoration in the gables, the now lost decoration of the frame, [3] the rich orientalizing carpet that covers the floor, [4] and even the crowded composition of the central panel.